-Members of the Investment Committee
+Members of the Investment Committee:

-- Pierre de Chasteigner du Mée Chairperson
+- Pierre Arthur de Chasteigner du Mée Chairperson

 - Vincent Ah Chuen

 - Sydney Ah Yoong

-- Karl Braunecker (Appointed on 6 March 2018)
+- Karl Braunecker

-The Committee met six times during the year 2018, where it mainly reviewed the Company's portfolio, investment strategy, investment plan and the methods of evaluation for its investments.
+The Committee met four times during the year 2019, where it mainly reviewed the Company's portfolio, investment strategy, investment plan and the methods of evaluation for its investments.
 It also recommended, for Board ratification, the purchases and disposals of various securities.